Looking At Okta's Recent Whale Trades - Benzinga

 - Stephens & Co. downgraded its action to Overweight with a price target of $145

-- Stifel has decided to maintain their Hold rating on Okta, which currently sits at a price target of $115.

-- RBC Capital has decided to maintain their Outperform rating on Okta, which currently sits at a price target of $145.

-- Deutsche Bank has decided to maintain their Buy rating on Okta, which currently sits at a price target of $130.
+- Mizuho has decided to maintain their Buy rating on Okta, which currently sits at a price target of $165.

-- BMO Capital has decided to maintain their Outperform rating on Okta, which currently sits at a price target of $125.
+- Citigroup has decided to maintain their Neutral rating on Okta, which currently sits at a price target of $105.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.